 3. Broker Insurance

-Brokers are middlemen who facilitate contracts between drivers and customers, but they are not the owners of the companies that haul these vehicles and they will not be able to speak to any of your auto shipping insurance needs.
+Brokers are middlemen who facilitate contracts between drivers and customers.
+Yet, they are not the owners of the companies that haul these vehicles.
+Also, they will not be able to help with any of your auto shipping insurance needs.

-You will find that broker insurance is not really their own insurance and that they might sell supplemental policies that are provided by a third-party insurance company.
+You will find that broker insurance is not really their own insurance.
+Although, they might sell supplemental policies that are provided by a third-party insurance company.
 This might not apply to your needs during your car’s transport and you should be wary of using a brokerage for your car transport needs or for any supplemental coverages that they might offer you.

 What is Cargo Insurance?